 - Take your time to heal

 - Be open to your part and take responsibility for any part you have to play in hurting your spouse, but don’t blame yourself for your partner’s choice

 - Accept attempts on your partner’s behalf to repair the hurt they created

 - Avoid dwelling on what your partner did and focus on changes

 Let’s take some time to go through each of these steps and what they mean.
 For you to get the most out of this information, I want to be as thorough as possible to help you know exactly what to do.
 Remember, it is important for you to not necessarily be perfect, but work a process to improve and grow.
 You didn’t get here for no reason at all.
 You are here because you truly care about your relationship and your spouse and want to rebuild in the right way.
 So, let’s get started.

 Steps for the partner who lied

-Each step is important in it’s own way.
+Each step is important.
 I encourage you to take time and only work on 1 or 2 at a time.
 Don’t overwhelm yourself.
 If you do too much, you will run the risk of only fixing the surface and not fixing the foundation.
 Let’s go deep on each step to improve the foundation and then work up from there.

-Knowing the definition of trust and what it really is, can help to provide a picture of what you are trying to attain.
+Knowing the definition of trust and what it looks like, can help to provide a picture of what you are trying to attain.
 Trust is important in all relationships.
 Lack of trust increases anxiety and fear, thus creating disconnection.
-A married couple needs trust to communicate, work in unity, create solutions to problems, and to connect at deeper levels that hold the relationship together.
+Trust in abundance, decreases concerns and brings about stability, comfort, and calm in relationships.
+A married couple needs trust to communicate, work in unity, create solutions to problems, and connect at deeper levels that hold the relationship together.

 - Assured reliance on the character, ability, strength, or truth of someone or something